This Months Sky 2026

 The times stated should always be in ‘Universal Time’ (UT) which basically ignores the British Summer Time rule. and should therefore be one hour behind BST.

 Sources: Unless specified otherwise the following detail is taken from either the BBC Sky At Night magazine for that month or from the BAA (British Astronomy Association) Observing Calendar, the exact timings may have been left out to encourage members to seek out the data for themselves.
+Note also that this all applies to the sky in the Northern Hemisphere only.

 Author: Brian Shepherd